 - Potential fines and fees

-What are the Elements the Commonwealth has to prove to convict for reckless operation?
+What are the Elements the Commonwealth has to prove to convict for reckless operation in Massachusetts?

 In order to prove you are guilty of reckless operation the prosecutor must prove the following three things beyond a reasonable doubt.